openstack/telemetry-specs/specs/liberty/cinder-capacity-notifications.rst

   Note: The capacity which is not allocated thru Cinder is not included in.

 * CapacityProvisionedSize
-  It is the capacity which has been provisoned in a pool/backend.
+  It is the capacity which has been provisioned in a pool/backend.

   Note: It includes the capacity both allocated directly thru Cinder and not.
   The provisioned capacity size is equal or greater than the allocated size.

 * CapacityVirtualfreeSize
-  It is the apparent availabe virtual capacity means how much capacity can still provision besides the capacity which has been provisioned already in the pool/backend.
+  It is the apparent available virtual capacity means how much capacity can still provision besides the capacity which has been provisioned already in the pool/backend.